Canon 30D vs Olympus TG-4

 Studio photographers will appreciate that the Canon 30D (unlike the TG-4) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the TG-4 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 30D and the TG-4 have been discontinued, but can regularly be found used on eBay.
+Both the 30D and the TG-4 have been discontinued, but can regularly be found used on ebay.
 The 30D was replaced by the Canon 40D, while the TG-4 was followed by the Olympus TG-5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 30D Manual (free pdf) or the online Olympus TG-4 Manual.
+Further information on the features and operation of the 30D and TG-4 can be found, respectively, in the Canon 30D Manual (free pdf) or the online Olympus TG-4 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 30D and the Olympus TG-4?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 30D: